 There is so much more you could learn about investing, but I truly believe that for the average investor, a passive index investing approach is all you need to succeed and grow long-term wealth.

-I hope that you’re now equipped with the essentials on how to buy stocks in Canada.
-If you have any questions or comments, feel free to discuss below!
+I hope that you’re now equipped with the essential knowledge needed on how to buy stocks in Canada.